andycroll/andycroll.com/_posts/2019/2019-09-08-use-a-custom-validator.md

 ## Why not?

-For email validation in particular, there's a little trick I've used in the past which is succinct and doesn't need a validator, but you need to be using `devise` for your application's authentication:
+For email validation in particular, there's a little trick I've used in the past, which is succinct and doesn't need a validator, but you need to be using `devise` for your application's authentication:

 ```ruby
 class Invite